 Other situations may call for a tougher stance by requesting a status conference with the courts or filing other types of motions.
 Our attorney has plenty of experience with divorce and family law, which means he’ll be able to help you secure the best outcome for your case.

 Our divorce attorney will fill out the necessary paperwork to file a contempt citation, making sure they’re signed and notarized.
 Once the paperwork is filed, you will be given the date and time for the advisement hearing.
 Since both you and your spouse will need to appear in court, we’ll make sure the citation is served to the other party so they have plenty of advance notice.

-At the hearing, your spouse will need to plead either guilty or not guilty to being in.
+At the hearing, your spouse will need to plead either guilty or not guilty to being in contempt of court.
 If your spouse fails to show up for the advisement hearing, the judge will issue a bench warrant for their arrest.

 Once the date for the hearing is set, your divorce attorney will be able to build your case and help you prove that your spouse is in contempt of court.

-If you are, your first call should be to our divorce attorney.
-He'll be able to help you determine what your next steps should be to avoid fines or jail time.
-If you haven't complied with a court order, we'll be able to help you get back on track so you comply with the judge's order before the advisement hearing.
-If this isn't possible, we offer mediation services to help you get the best outcome for your case.
+If you are held in contempt, your first call should be to our divorce attorney.
+He’ll be able to help you determine what your next steps should be to avoid fines or jail time.
+If you haven’t complied with a court order, we’ll be able to help you get back on track so you comply with the judge’s order before the advisement hearing.
+If this isn’t possible, we offer mediation services to help you get the best outcome for your case.

 Our divorce lawyer can help you determine your next steps if either you or your spouse is held in contempt of court.
-To schedule your consultation with our divorce attorney, call the Law Offices of Sean Patrick Cox in Grand Rapids and Kalamazoo.
+To schedule your consultation with our divorce attorney in Grand Rapids Mi, call the Law Offices of Sean Patrick Cox in Grand Rapids and Kalamazoo.